Formation and Evolution of the Spin-Charge-Entangled Screening Cloud in the Majorana-Kondo System: Strong-Coupling Limit

 but not \({\rm SU}_{\bf L}(2)\) singlets any more.
 The ground state energy is \(-\frac{1}{2}(h+J_K+\sqrt{J_K^2+J_M^2})\).
 Consider the first order perturbation of \(H_{\rm mag}=\frac{1}{2}J_M i\gamma_{-1}(L_+\xi_{0-} + L_-\xi_{0+}) + \frac{1}{2}J_K(L_+ S_{0-} + L_- S_{0+})\)

-and we have \(\braket{1|H_{\rm mag}|0}=\braket{0|H_{\rm mag}|1}=0\).
-In this way, we prove that the ground state degeneracy of 2 is unaffected by the \({\rm SU}_{\bf L}(2)\) symmetry breaking for both small and large \(h_U\) cases.
-We mention that property of the ground states in the two cases are completely different.
-For samll Zeeman field perturbation, the ground states (\ref{eq:a2:gs1},\ref{eq:a2:gs2}) are still \({\rm SU}_{\bf L}(2)\) singlets.
-For large \(h_U\), they crossover to the \({\bf L}\)-polarized states (\ref{eq:a2:gs3},\ref{eq:a2:gs4}).
-The parity symmetry conserves during this crossover though, and the lowest-energy fixed point keeps a \(\frac{1}{2}{\rm ln}2\) entanglement entropy, as shown by Fig. \ref{fig:gb}(a) in the manuscript.
+and we have \(\braket{1_{\rm pol}|H_{\rm mag}|0_{\rm pol}}=\braket{0_{\rm pol}|H_{\rm mag}|1_{\rm pol}}=0\).
+In this way, we prove that the twofold ground state degeneracy is unaffected by the \({\rm SU}_{\bf L}(2)\) symmetry breaking in both the small- and large-\(h\) limits.
+We note that the properties of the ground states in the two cases are completely different.
+For a small Zeeman field perturbation, the ground states (\ref{eq:a2:gs1},~\ref{eq:a2:gs2}) are still \({\rm SU}_{\bf L}(2)\) singlets.
+For large \(h\), they cross over to the \({\bf L}\)-polarized states (\ref{eq:a2:gs3},~\ref{eq:a2:gs4}).
+The parity symmetry is conserved throughout this crossover, and the lowest-energy fixed point retains a \(\frac{1}{2}\ln 2\) entanglement entropy, as shown in Fig.~\ref{fig:gb}(a) of the manuscript.